 2. Daniel Wellington – Killing it with contest-driven content.

 Speaking of competition, Daniel Wellington uses hashtags and customer photos as means of participating in unique DW contests.
 Representing a classic strategy for firing up your followers, leveraging contests often requires less legwork on behalf of the brands running them than you might think.

 Granted that you have enough followers, a “Photo of the Day” campaign is likewise a solid way to encourage steady UGC creation.
 The viral nature of Daniel Wellington’s content goes to show that brands shouldn’t be afraid to simply ask for content from their followers.
 DW certainly has benefitted from this kind of strategy.

 3. Samsung – Customers can be your best cheerleaders.

 Samsung represents a notable example of a brand having to bounce back from some poor PR after the follies of the Note 7 (think: Samsung’s exploding phone).
 Relying heavily on customer photos to give their followers a taste of what their products have to offer, Samsung is able to show off the superpowers of its newest devices.
 They use campaign specific hashtags to encourage people to try out the new capabilities of each product (#withGalaxy).

 Oftentimes your customers are your best cheerleaders.
 Samsung’s feed is a fantastic example of “show, don’t tell” as followers are given a firsthand view of what their devices are capable of.
-In a marketing world that trusts UGC 92% more than advertising, firsthand photos are always a safe bet.
+In a marketing world where UGC is 50% more trusted than any other media, firsthand photos are always a safe bet.

 4. AirBNB – Stellar settings and storytelling.